Jon Spencer Blues Explosion: Damage (2004–2006)

-Between August 2004 and May 2005 the band toured Europe/the UK, the United States, Japan (eight dates with The Kills), Australia, the UK again (supporting The Hives) and Turkey.

-At this time in the UK 'garage rock' and bands such as The Hives, The Strokes, White Stripes were popular and it was often noted that The Jon Spencer Blues Explosion never got the recognition many writers felt they deserved.
+Between August 2004 and May 2005, the band toured Europe/the UK, the US, Japan (eight dates with The Kills), Australia, the UK again (supporting The Hives) and Turkey.
+At this time in the UK, 'garage rock' and bands such as The Hives, The Strokes, White Stripes were popular and it was often noted that The Jon Spencer Blues Explosion never got the recognition many writers felt they deserved.